CloudCheckr/Developer-Community/Onboarding/UserMigration/README.md

 to run large and numerous api calls.
 Each post api call made will be logged for tracking purposes.

-script output3.txt can be used to store the output and view it live.

 screen -r session3 can be used to run a screen while doing other things on the console.